aimldinesh/ASKGENIE/complete_setup.md

 - Jenkins will automatically trigger ArgoCD sync as part of the pipeline.
 - This completes the full GitOps pipeline successfully and automatically!
 ---
+Credit: Huge thanks to Data Guru for the full setup documentation that made this deployment seamless.